Wang Yi: Early and personal life

+Early career

 Upon graduation from university, Wang was sent to the Asian section of the Ministry of Foreign Affairs by his father-in-law Qian Jiadong, where he began his career as a diplomat.
 In September 1989, he was sent to the Chinese embassy in Japan and served there for five years.
 When he returned to China in March 1994, Wang was appointed as vice section chief of the Asian section of the foreign ministry and was promoted to section chief the next year.
+For his work in the section he received distinction as an outstanding communist party member.
 From August 1997 to February 1998, Wang was a visiting scholar at the Institute of Foreign Relations of Georgetown University in the United States.
 Soon after his return, he was promoted to assistant minister and the director of office of policy research.
 From September 1999, Wang studied international relations at China Foreign Affairs University and obtained a doctoral degree.
-In February 2001, Wang was elevated to Deputy Minister of Foreign Affairs, in charge of Asian affairs.
-He was then the youngest Deputy Minister.
+In February 2001, Wang was elevated to Vice Minister of Foreign Affairs, in charge of Asian affairs.
+This series of promotions made him consistently among the youngest officials at his level.

 In September 2004, Wang was appointed as China's Ambassador to Japan.
 He served in this post until September 2007.
 In June 2008, Wang succeeded Chen Yunlin as the director of Taiwan Affairs Office of the State Council of China.
+One attendee stated that his speech upon receiving this post celebrated the party as the center of the ministry of foreign affairs and referred to Zhou Enlai's founding of the institution.